ruthlennonatu/wolverine22/README.md

 The web application should allow the customers to book fitness classes.
 The system need to take into account the privacy and security requirements when developing the web application

+The application will have multiple pages such as a login/registration page, home page, user's page, classes and workshop page and payment page

 # Risk Register
 These are the current Risks on the project, re-aligned on a weekly basis